LeaDer-E/Outlook-Bulk-Mails-Sender/README.md

 ## Optimizations

 in order that when We Try to Send More and More E-Mails, Application will stop trmporary because spamming issue, we have to open the code and remove the mail that we have send to it, then try run application later.
+Watch out From: We've noticed some unusual activity in your Outlook account.
+To help protect you, we've temporarily blocked it.
+Please verify your account.
+You can verify and problem will be resolve and you can use the program again

 ## Known Issues